wheelercj/chriswheeler.dev/content/posts/pdf-tools.md

 * [here's an HN discussion](https://news.ycombinator.com/item?id=41377960) that lists various tools for analyzing PDFs, such as to look for malicious code.
 * [Canarytokens.org](https://canarytokens.org/nest/) can create PDFs and many other things that notify you when they're opened by certain applications to help you detect security breaches.
 * [Submit a file for malware analysis \| Microsoft Security Intelligence](https://www.microsoft.com/en-us/wdsi/filesubmission).
 Use this for files that you believe are malware or are incorrectly classified as malware by Windows Defender.
+* [PDFSyntax](https://news.ycombinator.com/item?id=43000303) creates an HTML visualization of a PDF file's internal structure.
+* [IPA](https://news.ycombinator.com/item?id=41377960) is a GUI for exploring inner details of PDFs.

 ## Automation